Gunman shouting anti-Trump slogans arrested at Miami resort

-MIAMI (Reuters) - A man railing against U.S. President Donald Trump opened fire in one of the Republican’s Florida golf resorts early on Friday, exchanging gunshots with Miami police who wounded and arrested him, officials said.
+DORAL, Fla.
+(Reuters) - A gunman railing against U.S. President Donald Trump opened fire in one of the Republican’s Florida golf resorts early on Friday, exchanging gunshots with Miami police who wounded and arrested him, officials said.

-Neither Trump nor any of his immediate family members were at the Trump National Doral Golf Club at the time, according to the Secret Service.
-The golf club is located about 70 miles south of the Palm Beach resort that Trump has visited regularly during his term.
+Neither Trump nor any of his immediate family members were at the Trump National Doral Miami at the time, according to the Secret Service.
+The golf club is about 70 miles (113 km) south of the Palm Beach resort that Trump has visited regularly during his term.

 The man “was trying to lure our officers ... into this gunfight.
 He did succeed, and he did lose.
 That’s the bottom line,” Miami-Dade Police Director Juan Perez said at a news briefing, adding it was not clear what motivated his actions.